harmoniousmoss/qiumi/README.md

-# Quimi
+# Qiumi

 **Indonesia-Australia Economic Explorer**

-Quimi delivers preliminary insights into the Indonesia-Australia economic landscape—covering policy, investment, and strategic decisions.
+Qiumi delivers preliminary insights into the Indonesia-Australia economic landscape—covering policy, investment, and strategic decisions.

 ## About

-Quimi is a web application built with Swift and Hummingbird that leverages Llama 4 AI to provide intelligent insights and analysis on the economic relationship between Indonesia and Australia.
+Qiumi is a web application built with Swift and Hummingbird that leverages Llama 4 AI to provide intelligent insights and analysis on the economic relationship between Indonesia and Australia.

 ## Features